DTW - DUB

 The average price of all round-trip flights from Detroit Metropolitan Wayne County Airport to Dublin clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Dublin on a Saturday and more expensive on a Sunday.
-On your return trip to Detroit, you should consider flying back on a Saturday, and avoid Tuesdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Dublin on a Tuesday and more expensive on a Saturday.
+On your return trip to Detroit, you should consider flying back on a Saturday, and avoid Thursdays for better deals.

 What is the cheapest month to fly from Detroit Metropolitan Wayne County Airport to Dublin?